sipeed/MaixPy_DOC/docs/maixpy/en/course/advance/compile.md

 The steps are as follows:

--Install the necessary compilation tools and Python modules for the linux environment, and make sure cmake / make / python3 are available.
+- nstall the necessary compilation tools and Python modules for the linux environment, and make sure cmake / make / python3 are available.
--Set the toolchain toolchain to the directory `/opt/kendryte-toolchain/` in the system to facilitate the SDK to find the compilation tool, and ensure that the /opt/kendryte-toolchain/bin/riscv64-unknown-elf-gcc compilation tool exists.
+- Set the toolchain toolchain to the directory `/opt/kendryte-toolchain/` in the system to facilitate the SDK to find the compilation tool, and ensure that the /opt/kendryte-toolchain/bin/riscv64-unknown-elf-gcc compilation tool exists.
--Enter `cd projects/maixpy_k210` under the specific hardware project of MaixPy and enter `python3 project.py build` to start compiling.
+- Enter `cd projects/maixpy_k210` under the specific hardware project of MaixPy and enter `python3 project.py build` to start compiling.

 This is the end of the entire compilation step.
 After successful compilation, you will get a build folder in the `projects/maixpy_k210` directory, which contains the following files:

--maixpy.bin will be burned to the K210 firmware at address 0x000000.
+- maixpy.bin will be burned to the K210 firmware at address 0x000000.
--maixpy.txt The content of the decompiled code corresponding to the current firmware, to help you check the information of the pointer address of the core dump.
+- maixpy.txt The content of the decompiled code corresponding to the current firmware, to help you check the information of the pointer address of the core dump.

 Other files are .a and .o intermediate files generated during the compilation process and can be ignored.